stevehoover/warp-v/README.md

 ### Considerations

-Contributions are welcomed, however, WARP-V is probably the worst possible first exposure to TL-Verilog.
+Contributions are welcomed.
+Be aware, however, that WARP-V is probably the worst possible first exposure to TL-Verilog.
 It utilizes advanced capabilities that are not yet officially supported.
 If you are new to TL-Verilog, utilize the resources available in Makerchip to learn TL-Verilog in baby steps before jumping into WARP-V.

 With a clear understanding of where to tread, you can navigate WARP-V and contribute successfully.
 WARP-V is a library with plenty of room to grow.
 Be aware, however, that working with CPU microarchitecture means walking in a minefield of patents.
 Work with the community to define your contributions.